12th arrondissement of Paris: Creation of the present-day arrondissement

 From an administrative point of view, the present-day 12th arrondissement was created by law of 16 June 1859, which rearranged Paris into the 20 arrondissements known today.
-The law also extended the arrondissement by absorbing parts of the villages of Bercy and Saint-Mandé.
+The law also extended the arrondissement by absorbing parts of the villages of Bercy (including the wine warehouses of Bercy) and Saint-Mandé.

 The first town hall, located to the southeast of the current town hall, was burned down by the Commune.
 The current town hall was built in 1876 on Avenue Daumesnil, following the plans of architect Antoine-Julien Hénard.

 The Bois de Vincennes was given to the City of Paris by Emperor Napoleon III in 1860, but was not officially integrated into the 12th arrondissement until 1926.

 Gallery — history

 Urban renewal in the 20th century

 The arrondissement benefited from numerous urban renewal and public works projects, many of them initiated during the 1980s.
 Two of the eight 'Grands Projets of Francois Mitterrand' that were the hallmark of his presidency were located in the 12th arrondissement.
-These were the Opéra de la Bastille and the Ministry of Finances.
+These were the Opéra de la Bastille and the Ministry of the Economy and Finance building.